moj3ve/Copypasta-1/README.md

 2. Install Copypasta

 ## Compiling
-  - Depends on applist and libGcUniversal
+  - Depends on applist, libsparkapplist and libGcUniversal
   - You may want to edit the `Makefiles` to suit your theos installation

 ## Note